russellsantos/mlops-zoomcamp-2025/05-monitoring/notes.md

  1. http://localhost:8080 - you should see the adminer page.
 Login using the user `postgres` and the password you set in the POSTGRES_PASSWORD environment variable in the docker-compose ifle.
  2. http://localhost:300 - you shoud see the grafana page.
 You can log-in using the defautl username (`admin`) and password (`admin`).
 Grafana should ask you to change the password.

+ # Prepare and Reference Model

+  - It seems that the code is working off of an older version of evidently. so we need to use `evidently.legacy` for the packages.
+  - also need to create the `./data/` folder
+  - also had to add the matplotlib package, otherwise `.hist()` on the dataframe wouldn't work.
+  - had to add the `./model/` folder
+  - NOTE: nevermid  on the legacy stuff.
+There was an updated notebook on evidently post 0.7.
+Using that.
+## Evidently Report
+  - It looks like we're keeping the validation data as the reference data- this will probably be uesd for comparison to future data sets later on
+  - The `DataDefinition` object just specifies the types of the columns (muerical or categorical features)
+  - the Dataset object seems to just be the pandas dataframe combined with the DataDefinition
+  - you create a Report object which defines what will be checked.
+It will need a list of `metrics`.
+So far we used the following:
+     - ValueDrift - for specifying when the distribution of values has changed between reference and current.
+This seems to be using the [Wassertein metric](https://en.wikipedia.org/wiki/Wasserstein_metric).
+You will need to specify the columns to check.
+In this case, we only asked it to look at the prediction column - so this is actually tryin to detect [Prediction Drift](https://www.evidentlyai.com/ml-in-production/data-drift#data-drift-vs-prediction-drift)
+     - DriftedColumnsCount - seems to run some sort of drift metric on all columns.
+Report shows two values
+          - count -how many are the drifted columns
+          - share -% of columns drifted( according to threshold).
+     - MissingValueCount() - there to compare missing values across the data sets.
+## Evidently Dashboard
+ - The dashboard seems to be there to allow you to generate reports and metrics for each dataset, and then be able to see the progression over time.
+This seems to be better for cases where you have non-batch inference.